We are the UK's resolution authority

 The UK's regime has been improved and expanded so it remains fit for purpose.
 It is consistent with international standards for resolution regimes.

 We are the UK's resolution authority.
 Resolving a major bank will always be hard to execute but we work with them to make sure they are prepared and that we can carry out our plans if they fail.
 Since 2009, we have used the resolution regime for three firm failures.
-Read more about the three completed resolutions.
+You can read more on the Past resolution actions page.

 We use the Resolvability Assessment Framework (RAF) to assess whether banks operating in the UK are prepared for resolution.
 The RAF makes the regime more transparent by setting out the outcomes we require banks to achieve in a resolution.
 The largest banks in the UK must also publish information about their preparations for resolution.
 And the Bank, as the UK's resolution authority, also publishes its own resolvability assessment of each of the major banks.
 We published the latest resolvability assessment of the major UK banks on 6 August 2024.